kovalromank/lightfm/README.md

     ```

 When making changes to the `.pyx` extension files, you'll need to run `python setup.py cythonize` in order to produce the extension `.c` files before running `pip install -e .`.

+## OpenMP on MacOS

+1. Install libomp with `brew install libomp`
+2. Install gcc with `brew install gcc`
+3. Install lightfm with gcc that you installed with brew
+  - `CC=gcc-13 pip install -e .`
+  - Brew names the gcc binary with gcc-{VERSION}, to check what gcc version you installed run `brew info gcc`